 Carjie is a blog owner who posts about attending college for free, interviews of people doing great things, books of interest and meetings to discuss, and life improvement conferences.
 Her passion is motivating people to live their best life and achieve success.
 Her blog fills the gap between what she does professionally and who she is personally.

 Additionally, she serves as a Board member and volunteer for a number of professional organizations that encourage literacy, voter rights, and women’s rights.

 Carjie earned a Bachelor of Arts in English for Corporate Communications and Management from Christian Brothers University, Master of Arts in Management and Leadership from Webster University, and Doctor of Education in Learning Organizations and Strategic Change from Lipscomb University.

-To culminate her degree, she will co-author the capstone group project titled Parents’ Perceptions of TN Inclusive Post-Secondary Education Programs for Students with Intellectual Disabilities.
-The issue the research will present is the parents’ perception of the impact of IPSE programs for their student with ID in the state of TN.
-This research is intended to help with undertaking continued analyses and assist our client, Dr. Erik Carter of Vanderbilt University and the TN Inclusive Higher Education Alliance with determining what success means for parents with children enrolled in IPSE programs.
+To culminate her Doctor of Education degree, she co-authored the capstone group project titled Parents’ Perceptions of TN Inclusive Post-Secondary Education Programs for Students with Intellectual Disabilities.
+The issue the research presented was the parents’ perception of the impact of IPSE programs for their student with ID in the state of TN.

 Carjamin Scott can be reached at firstname.lastname@example.org and you can follow her on twitter @scottcarjie.